KwiatLab/group-website-jekyll/README.md

 3. Select all the citations again and go to File --> Export.
 This time export as a BibTex file called ```publications.bib``` in the ```_bibliography``` directory.

 4. The way Mendeley exports the filename of .pdf documents in each citation is not ideal.
 To fix it, run the Python script ```bibfile.py``` in the ```_bibliography``` directory.
 It requires installing the package bibtexparser.
-If you have Python 3 and pip installed on your computer, all you need to do is run the command:
+If you have Python and pip installed on your computer, all you need to do is run the command:
     ```
-    pip bibtexparser
+    pip install bibtexparser
     ```
 And then, in the ```_bibliography``` directory:
     ```